jibranabduljabbar/JibranAbdulJabbar/README.md

 <h1>Hi there 👋</h1>

-I am a front end and back end developer.
+📫 I am a front end and back end developer.
 I use HTML and CSS to create website templates.
 And I also use JavaScript while on functionality.
 And I also do hosting, database, authentication, storage work while on firebase.
-And I also create designing templates using Bootstrap.
+And I also create designing templates using Bootstrap 📫.

 <br/>
 <br/>

 - 👋 Hi, I’m @Jibran-Abdul-Jabbar
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+-
  <br />
  <br />